-And yet, as a cursory glance in your inbox will no doubt prove, the majority of ecommerce brands out there still aren't personalising their newsletters - they're sending (more or less) the exact same message to everyone in their subscriber base.
+And yet, as a cursory glance at your inbox will no doubt prove, the majority of ecommerce brands out there still aren't personalising their newsletters: they're sending (more or less) the exact same message to everyone in their subscriber base.

-And what of the recipients of your newsletters - how do they feel about it?
-In our consumer census last year, over 50% admitted it bothered them when brands emailed content failing to match their personal tastes.
+Does it matter?
+Data suggests 'yes', it does.
+In our consumer census last year, over 50 per cent admitted it bothered them when brands emailed content failing to match their personal tastes.

 We get it (sort of).
 The thought of all that laborious creation of multiple versions of the same newsletter traditionally associated with personalisation is bound to have many an ecommerce marketer running for the hills.

 But—breaking news people—personalising your newsletters is no longer that difficult.
 In fact, today, it’s a pretty easy process that can be achieved via a single template…all thanks to dynamic content.